Arpita-deb/Salifort_motors_HR_analytics/README.md

 ### Recommendations based on EDA on Employee Retention:

-1. Sales department of Salifort Motors has the highest retention rate.
+1. Sales department of Salifort Motors has the lowest retention rate.
 The leadership and HR team should look into the matter further.
 2. If the company wants to keep the talent in the company, they must reduce the working hours for overworked employees.
 3. They should look into the matter when employees with high satisfaction level and evaluation score still leaving the company.